Professional Statements and Societal Positions

 Guidance on Determining High Risk for Bleeding

-American College of Chest Physicians (ACCP) 2012 guidelines on prevention of VTE in orthopedic surgery individuals list the following general risk factors for bleeding:
+American College of Chest Physicians (ACCP) 2012 guidelines on prevention of VTE in orthopedic surgery patients list the following general risk factors for bleeding:

 - Previous major bleeding (and previous bleeding risk similar to current risk)